 Better and More Integrations among Social Commerce and eCommerce Platforms

-2021 saw many eCommerce platforms recognizing the popularity of social commerce and taking steps to start integrating between the two.
+Many eCommerce platforms have begun recognizing the popularity of social commerce and taking steps to start integrating between the two.
 For example, Shopify launched Buyable Pins to enable creatives and small brands to sell directly on Pinterest.
 Shopify also enabled them to link to both Instagram and Facebook and make sales from those channels.
 The integration helped bring the look and feel of a Shopify store to a Facebook Shop.

 Frequently Asked Questions